Alas, poor humanity. We thought we could create Artificial Intelligence to suit our needs. It turns out, AI is already creating humans.

 The Future of Photography Isn’t Fake

-The only hope for the survival of a stock photography website would be to incorporate this technology into their offerings, and slash prices by 90% or more.
+The only hope for the survival of a stock photography website would be to incorporate this technology into their offerings, and slash prices.
 Because that’s what’s going to happen in the next few years.
 The prices of all stock photos are going to plummet.

 If you ask a professional photographer to capture a particular scene in a certain way, and you want the exclusive rights to that unique photo, they are likely to charge you hundreds of dollars.
 With this technology, you could have the same service for mere pennies, if not for free.
 Although, many photographers already focus heavily on highly personalized images of actual real-life events known to the recipients of the photos.
 So we expect the professional photography market to be more resilient to disruption from this new tech.

 Not to mention, you still need to use the images in a way that makes sense in the context of your brand and the customer experience.
 Everyone will be able to focus more time and energy on what images to use and how they impact their customers.
 Less time will be spent creating the images and managing image rights.
 All this technology could help creative marketing & design firms to flourish if they and adopt quickly.
 So in that sense, this is nothing new: “Adapt or die” is a concept as old as time itself.